d99kris/nchat/README.md

 - `uidefault` which can be seen in the main screenshot above
 - `uilite` which is a lightweight interface with no contact list

+Default `~/.nchat/main.conf` content:

     telegram_is_enabled=0
     ui=uidefault

 ~/.nchat/telegram.conf
 ----------------------
 This configuration file should not be edited manually by end users.
+Content:

     local_key=